 However, researchers are cautious about the number of variables in their studies (occiput posterior, transverse positioning, stage, size, mobility, epidural usage) and agree that a well-designed randomized controlled trial is necessary to clarify these findings.

 How to turn a posterior baby

-After all, we’ve just learned about posterior babies, I’m sure you agree the best action is to avoid babies entering the pelvis in the posterior position.
+After everything we’ve just learned about posterior babies, I’m sure you agree the best action is to try to avoid babies entering the pelvis in the posterior position.

 As in most cases related to our health, prevention is key.

-Number one rule to avoid posterior babies: during pregnancy, adopt positions where your hips are higher than your knees as much as possible.
+The number one rule to avoid posterior babies: during pregnancy – especially in the last few weeks – adopt positions where your hips are higher than your knees as much as possible.

 If you’re sitting on a chair, sit upright and make sure you lean forward.
 Some women turn the chair so the backrest is in front of them.

 If you have to spend a long time sitting on a chair, replace the chair with a birth ball.
 You can also use a kneeling chair.